 There are two ways you can use Android Auto: via USB connection or wirelessly on some latest vehicles and Android setups.
 Either way, you will need a USB cable to begin the process and you have to make sure your car is in parked mode.

-- Once in Park and after your phone being unlocked, turn Android Auto on in your car display;
+- Once in Park and after your phone is unlocked, turn Android Auto on your car display;

 - Turn on your Bluetooth (and Wi-Fi is possible);